Automattic/wp-calypso/packages/calypso-build/README.md

 # Calypso Build Tools

 This package is a set of configuration files and scripts that allow for simple building of projects based on modern versions of JavaScript (ESNext and JSX) and SASS.
-It is meant to somewhat standardize the "dialect" of JavaScript that are used across Automattic's products, and to remove maintenance burden from individual contributors by providing a unified build toolset.
+It is meant to somewhat standardize the "dialect" of JavaScript that is used across Automattic's products, and to remove maintenance burden from individual contributors by providing a unified build toolset.
 It is hoped to be of use to the wider WordPress and JavaScript communities as well.

 ## Features